AILE Investors Have Opportunity To Lead Ilearningengines, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iLearningEngines, Inc. ("iLearningEngines" or the "Company") (NASDAQ: AILE ).
+BENSALEM, Pa., Oct.
+25, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against iLearningEngines, Inc. ("iLearningEngines" or the "Company") (NASDAQ: AILE ).

 Class Period: April 22, 2024 – August 28, 2024